Top Things to Do in North East India

-Here is the list of some not-to-be-missed things to do in North East India for amazing travel experience
+This blog is your key to the treasure of things to do in North East India.

-Also inscribed as a UNESCO World Heritage Site, this national park in India is home to over 35 species of major mammals that include Royal Bengal Tigers, wild elephants, sambar, leopard, water buffalo, and gaur.
+Also inscribed as a UNESCO World Heritage Site, Kaziranga is home to over 35 species of mammals that include Royal Bengal Tigers, Asian elephants, sambar, leopard, water buffalo, and gaur.
 Along with that, the avifauna species that take shelter in the wildlife game reserve includes migratory birds, game birds, scavengers, water birds, and predators.

 [Read more about Elephant Safaris in Kaziranga National Park]